Restaurants and mobile food service activities industry posts the highest number of establishments

 To account for non-response in the non-certainty strata, the adjusment factors, and (n/n') was multipled with the sampling weight (W) of each of the sampling unit.
 The sampling weight which is defined as N/n was recomputed as

-Total response rate for Accomodation and Food Service Activities sector with TE of 20 and over was 84.4 percent (1,917 out of 2,272 establishments).
-This include receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.
+Response rate for Accommodation and Food Service Activities sector for establishments with TE of 20 and over was 93.3 percent (926 out of 992 establishments).
+This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Concepts and Definitions of Terms

 Establishment is an economic unit under a single ownership control, i.e., under a single entity, engaged in one or predominantly one kind of economic activity at a single fixed location.

 Economic activity is the establishment’s source of income.
 If the establishment is engaged in several activities, its main economic activity is that which earns the biggest income or revenue.

 Total employment is the number of persons who worked in for the establishment as of November 15, 2015.

 Paid employees are all persons working in the establishment and receiving pay, as well as those working away from the establishment paid by and under the control of the establishment.
 Included are all employees on sick leave, paid vacation or holiday.
 Excluded are consultants, home workers, receiving pure commissions only, and workers on indefinite leave.